Stephanie Schwartz

 About Me

-I am an assistant professor in the University of Southern California's department of political science and international relations.
-I study forced migration, violence and peacebuilding.
-My current book project, Homeward Bound: Refugee Return and Local Conflict after Civil War, examines how an often ignored but ubiquitous consequence of civil war — the return of displaced populations — affects post-conflict environments.
-Other ongoing research focuses on the evolution of the international refugee protection norms and the ethics of conducting research in violence-affected contexts.
-My work has been funded by the National Science Foundation, U.S. Institute of Peace, Perry World House at the University of Pennsylvania, the Columbia Global Policy Initiative.
+I am an Assistant Professor in the Department of International Relations at the London School of Economics and Political Science.
+I study the politics of forced migration, violent conflict, and humanitarian governance.
+My current book project, Displacement & Division: Refugee Return and Local Conflict after Civil War, examines how refugee return influences future patterns of conflict and displacement.
+Other ongoing research focuses on global asylum governance and qualitative research methods and ethics.
+My work has been funded by the National Science Foundation, U.S. Institute of Peace, and the Columbia Global Policy Initiative.

 Y

-ou can read more about my work in International Security, Foreign Policy, Slate, the Washington Post's Monkey Cage Blog, and Political Violence at a Glance.
+ou can read more about my work in International Migration Review, International Security, Foreign Policy, The New Humanitarian, Slate, and Lawfare.

 I have worked with international policy organizations including the U.S. Institute of Peace, the World Bank, and the Sudd Institute.
-My research received the 2019 Best Dissertation award from the Migration & Citizenship section of the American Political Science Association (APSA).
-I served as a postdoctoral research fellow at Perry World House at the University of Pennsylvania (2018-2019) and hold a Ph.D. in political science from Columbia University.
+I was awarded the 2019 Best Dissertation award from the Migration & Citizenship section of the American Political Science Association (APSA), and the inaugural Emerging Global Scholar Prize (2019) from Perry World House at the University of Pennsylvania.
+I hold a Ph.D. in political science from Columbia University and a B.A. from Wesleyan University.

 • Home